jweaver72/EGZUMMER-WIKI/Home.md

 [Nederlandse vertaling / Dutch translation](https://github-com.translate.goog/egzumer/uv-k5-firmware-custom/wiki?_x_tr_sl=en&_x_tr_tl=nl&_x_tr_hl=nl&_x_tr_pto=wapp)<BR>

 ***
-**_If you are a native speaker and you see any language errors, please do the corrections, there should be an edit button.
+**_If you are (an English) native speaker and you see any language errors, please do the corrections, there should be an edit button.
 If editing needs some permissions create an issue, I will try to grant you access._**